Bench-amblee/springboard/README.md

 ![Springboard Logo](logo.png)
-Collection of all files and assignments for my Springboard Data Science Bootcamp
+Collection of all files and assignments for my Springboard Online Data Science Bootcamp
 Focused in Advanced Machine Learning Techniques
 December 2020 - June 2021